LenaAnneKrug/lena-as-a-leader/README.md

-# Lena As A Leader
+# Lena as a Leader
-*This repo allows anyone to submit a PR against it, that is on purpose*
+*This [repo](https://github.com/LenaAnneKrug/lena-as-a-leader) allows anyone to submit a PR against it, that is on purpose*

 [See it prettier](https://bit.ly/lenaannekrug-as-a-leader)